-Report: Authorities didn’t check shooting victim for 1 hour
+Report: Shooting victim not checked for 1 hour

 White Cloud — Police reports indicate authorities were on the scene of a Newaygo County homicide in May for more than an hour before they discovered one of the victims was still alive.